ndstephens/linux-and-the-cli/23_cron/README.md

 - `sudo chmod +x <file>` will do that.
 - Anything in those folders will be run as `root`.

+---

-## crontab
+## crontab - (more complicated but greater control)

 - If you need a more defined schedule (like every five minutes, every other Thursday, every six months, etc.) then you can use the classic way, `crontab`.
-- With `crontab` you can define a cron schedule to execute your scripts.
+- With `crontab` you can define a very specific cron schedule to execute your scripts.

 **_EXAMPLE:_**